victrme/Bonjourr/docs/HOMELAB_ADDON.md

 git merge upstream/master
 ```

 Most updates should merge without touching the add-on.
-If either core touchpoint conflicts, keep the homelab import, the `homelabAddon()` call, and both add-on CSS imports after resolving the upstream file.
+If a core touchpoint conflicts, keep the homelab import, the `homelabAddon()` call, both add-on CSS imports, and the narrow status-endpoint manifest permission after resolving the upstream file.

 ## Build and load in Edge